Finding a physical activity routine that is both enjoyable and challenging isn’t always straightforward, particularly for those new to exercise.

 The benefits of high impact exercise

-High impact physical activities improve cardiovascular fitness while also jolting the skeleton.
+High impact workouts or physical activity improve cardiovascular fitness while also jolting the skeleton.

 Putting some stress on bones is thought to help maintain bone density.